screenshot using php

 Code to take screenshot of a website using php

-Here is what I developed using this amazing Api.
-You are free to use this code for your needs or redistribute it anywhere you want.
-But I would recommend you to read and understand the details to become a better programmer.
+Here’s what I developed using this amazing API.
+You’re free to use this code for your own projects or redistribute it as you wish.
+However, I highly recommend taking the time to read through and understand the details—it’ll help you become a better programmer.

 public function getScreenShot($siteUrl) {